sedostheatre/sedos.co.uk/input/shows/2027-songs-for-a-new-world.md

       The team are seeking a producer and assistant musical director – email production@sedos.co.uk if you are interested.
+metaTitle: Songs For A New World plays at the Bridewell Theatre from 14-18 September 2027
+metaDescription: Songs For A New World, the contemporary song cycle from Tony Award winner Jason Robert Brown, plays at the Bridewell Theatre from 14-18 September, as part of Sedos’ 2027 season
 ---
 ***“It's about one moment.
 It's about hitting the wall and having to make a choice, or take a stand, or turn around and go back.”***